Transportation safety in the United States: Road safety

-Car accidents are very common in the United States and the majority of these road crashes are caused by human error.

-The target for the United States is to reduce fatalities rate at 1.02 fatalities per 100 million vehicles miles traveled in 2014.

-The target for the United States is to reduce fatalities rate at 1.02 fatalities per 100 million vehicles miles traveled in 2018.

-In 2018, there was 33,654 fatalities in the 50 states and the District of Columbia, and 295 in Puerto Rico (total: 33,949).
+In 2021, road deaths were more common per one million inhabitants in the United States than in all other OECD countries.
+The National Highway Traffic Safety Administration previously attributed most of these deaths to human error, but this has been criticized as misleading and inaccurate by the chair of the National Transportation Safety Board, Jennifer Homendy, as well as other safety advocates.

 Road to Zero

-Road to Zero is a Vision zero initiative which aim to reach zero fatalities by 2050.
+Road to Zero is a Vision zero initiative which aims to reach zero fatalities by 2050.

 Rural vs Urban

+Rural fatalities considered by (million) VMT is 50% higher in rural areas than in urban area, in 2021.

+From 2012 to 2021, yearly fatalities increased by 67% in urban area from 15371 people to 25598 people.

+In the same time, number of fatalities which occur each year decreased by 7% from 18367 people to 17103.

-In the US, in 2016, there were 18590 rural fatalities for 17656 urban fatalities.
+In the US, in 2016, there were 18590 rural fatalities and 17656 urban fatalities.
+Thus 48% of deaths were in urban areas, and 52% in rural areas.

-Taking into account traveled miles, there was a risk of 1.96 fatalities per 100 million traveled miles on rural roads, for a risk of 0.79 fatalities per 100 million traveled miles on urban roads.
+Taking into account traveled miles, there was a risk of 1.96 fatalities per 100 million traveled miles on rural roads, and a risk of 0.79 fatalities per 100 million traveled miles on urban roads.

-This makes 48% of people killed in urban area, for 52% of people killed in rural area.

-In 2018, the increase in urban fatalities changed this rate: there was 16410 rural fatalities for 19499 urban fatalities, and 651 unlocated fatalilites.
-This makes 53% of people killed in urban area, for 45% of people killed in rural area.
+In 2018, there were 16410 rural fatalities and 19499 urban fatalities, and 651 unlocated fatalilites.
+Thus 53% of deaths were in urban areas, 45% in rural areas, and 2% unlocated.

+In 2021, there were 17103 rural fatalities and 25598 urban fatalities, and 238 unlocated fatalilites.
+Thus 60% of deaths were in urban areas, 40% in rural areas, and 2% unlocated.

-In other countries, the rate are:
+In other countries, the rates were: